 Western business culture values individual achievements, emphasizing innovation and creativity.
 Westerners often prioritize personal success in the workplace.

-1.3.
-Compliance with principles.
+1.3 Compliance with principles.

-The initial idea of Singapore’s leaders was to nurture only a few innovators and the rest of the population would be followers to drive Singapore’s development.
+The initial idea of Singapore’s leaders was to nurture only a few innovators and let the rest of the population follow the pattern to drive Singapore’s development.
 However, Singapore’s leaders later realized that this idea was a mistake.
-To compete with the global economy, they needed more talented people with bold innovative ideas.
-Therefore, the Singapore government decided to change its policy, trying to encourage creativity and change in all classes and industries.
-However, this change cannot be completed overnight but is being implemented step by step.
+To compete in this global economy, they needed more talent with bold innovative ideas.

 Due to this deep-rooted respect for rules, Singaporeans strictly follow government policies.
 They queue in public places, avoid littering, refrain from honking unnecessarily, and minimize fraud or legal violations.
 These behaviors are evident to anyone visiting or working in Singapore.